On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Introduction

 \textit{Organization}: In Section \ref{Sec_System_Model}, we introduce the system model and define the channel capacity problem studied here.
 In Section \ref{Sec_Main_res}, we introduce the main results of the paper.
 A SWIPT problem is considered in Section \ref{Sec_Application} as an application of the main results introduced in Section \ref{Sec_Main_res}.
 In Section \ref{Sec_Del_Pow}, the delivered power for the considered SWIPT problem is obtained in terms of channel baseband parameters for iid channel inputs accounting for small-signal approximations of rectenna.
 Defining the RP region in Section \ref{Sec_RP_Region}, an inner bound on the RP region based on complex Gaussian distributed inputs and an inner bound on the RP region based on the results developed in Section \ref{Sec_Main_res} are introduced in Section \ref{Sec_LB1} and Section \ref{Sec_LB2}, respectively.
-In Section \ref{Sec_Num_res}, numerical results are illustrated in order to clarify the inner bounds obtained for the RP region.
+In Section \ref{Sec_Num_res}, numerically obtained inner bounds of RP region are illustrated.
 In Section \ref{sec_Disc}, some problems are posed as potential future research directions.
 We conclude the paper in Section \ref{Sec_Conclusion} and the proofs for some of the results are provided in the Appendices at the end of the paper.